Algorithm with variable coefficients for computing matrix inverses: Introduction and preliminaries

+A fundamentally different approach was introduced for the first time in \cite{OPM}, where the coefficients of the polynomial $\bar P(x)$ are no longer fixed throughout the iterative process, but are allowed to vary from one iteration to the next.
+More precisely, at each iteration a new polynomial is constructed by selecting its coefficients according to the current iterate.
+However, the method proposed in \cite{OPM} is restricted to first-degree polynomials, so that only a single coefficient is determined adaptively at each iteration.
+More concretly, in \cite{OPM}, authors analysed the following variant of the Schultz method, denoted by \textbf{OPM} method:

+with variable coefficient $ \alpha_k$.
+It is computed by the elements of $F_k$ and $G_k=F_k^2$ using total $\O(n^2)$ operations ($n$ is the dimension of matrix $A$).
+The analysis in \cite{OPM} show that the \textbf{OPM} method outperforms the classical Schultz iterative method, in terms of both total computation time and total number of matrix multiplications.

-The remainder of the paper is organized as follows.
-In Section~\ref{construction}, a new iterative method for matrix inversion is introduced, together with Algorithms~\ref{algor0} and~\ref{algorc}.
-An optimization-based procedure for determining optimal coefficients of the proposed method is presented in Section~\ref{optcoefit}.
+In this paper, we extend the idea from \cite{OPM} and derive an iterative method for computing matrix inverse $A^{-1}$ with two variable coefficients.
+The paper is organized as follows.
+In Section~\ref{construction}, a new iterative method for matrix inversion is introduced and formulated in the form of Algorithm~\ref{optcoefit} and Algorithm~\ref{algor0}.
 The convergence analysis and error bounds are established in Section~\ref{convergence}.
-Numerical experiments demonstrate that the proposed method outperforms existing schemes in terms of both computational speed and accuracy.
+Numerical experiments are given in Section \ref{sect:testing} and demonstrate that the proposed method outperforms existing schemes in terms of both computational speed and accuracy.
+Finally, concluding remarks are given in Section~\ref{sect:conclusion}.